ruchawaghulde/Facial-Keypoints-Detection/README.md

 <img width="168" alt="submission" src="https://user-images.githubusercontent.com/50252196/68026212-6103ce00-fc85-11e9-9886-67c51d40145f.png">

-## 4. IMPLEMENTATION PLAN:
+## IMPLEMENTATION PLAN:

 We will be using PyTorch to implement our project.
 Other libraries like numpy, pandas, matplotlib, etc. will be used based on our project requirements.
 The implementation workflow will be as follows:
-1)	**Data Pre-processing**: Mostly the datasets we get are not ready to be used for training since it requires some data pre-processing.
+1)	**Data Pre-processing**: Mostly the datasets we get are not ready to be used for training since it requires certain amount of data pre-processing.
 We can perform data pre-processing to check if our dataset contains any missing values.
-If there are any missing values, we can do two things- one is that we can remove the rows having missing values and another is we can fill missing values with something.
-But removing the rows will reduce our dataset.
-So, we can go with the second option of filling missing values with something.
-We can use previous values in that row to fill the missing values.
 We can use this process to separate features and labels from our dataset.
 The image is our feature and other values are labels that we have to predict later.
 We can also reshape the images according to our requirements.
 So, this data pre-processing step will include loading and reading the dataset and making it ready for training.